MockingbirdME/game_md/Dev's D20 version/core rules.md

 ### Push the Body
 **Requirements:** 2 total warrior traits increased by 3 for each time the character has already taken this trait.
 Once per turn the character may recover 5 plus 3 for each instance of this trait they have beyond the first *stamina* and suffer one *fatigue*.
+### Quick Draw
+**Requirements:** 2 warrior traits.
+The first *ready/stow item* action the character takes each turn has an action point cost of 0.
 ### Tough
 **Requirements:** none.
 Each time a character takes this trait increase their toughness by one.
 ### Two Weapon Fighting
 **Requirements:** 2 warrior traits.
 The character does not suffer the normal level of disadvantage when performing an attack with their off-hand.
-Additionally they may make *Off-Hand Attack* actions with weapons that do not have the *small* keyword but gain a level of disadvantage when doing so.
+Additionally they may make *Off-Hand Attack* actions with weapons that have the *one-handed* keyword but gain a level of disadvantage when doing so.
 ### Two Weapon Fighting, Advanced
 **Requirements:** Two Weapon Fighting, 5 warrior traits.
 If the character has already taken an attack action on their turn with their primary hand or a weapon wielded in it the first *Off-Hand Attack* action they make on this turn does not cost an action point.
+Additionally they may make *Off-Hand Attack* actions with weapons that have the *hand-and-a-half* keyword but gain a level of disadvantage when doing so.
 ### Two Weapon Fighting, Heroic
 **Requirements:** Advanced Two Weapon Fighting, 8 warrior traits.
-The character no longer gains a level of disadvantage when making *Off-Hand Attack* actions with weapons that do not have the *small* keyword.
+The character no longer gains a level of disadvantage when making *Off-Hand Attack* actions with weapons that have the *one-handed* or *hand-and-a-half* keywords.
 Additionally, as long as the character has already made a  attack on their turn with their primary hand or a weapon wielded in it, the first *Off-Hand Attack* action the character takes each round may be treated as a *Bash*, *Disarm*, *Distracting Attack*, *Power Attack*, *Reckless Attack*, *Throw*, or *Loose, Shoot, Fire* action performed with the character's off-hand or ready weapon wielded in their off-hand; this attack costs an additional stamina but still costs no action points.

 # Skill Checks